Degree awarded: Bachelor of Arts in Social Sciences (BA)

 - knows the main features of European Union, international and state legal systems;

-- has basic knowledge in International and European Union law, and in private and public law, along with study and research in detail of newer areas, such as law and technology;
+- has basic knowledge in international and European Union law, private and public law and in international relations along with study and research in detail of newer areas, such as law and technology;

 - has acquired on a basic level legal writing, argumentation, analysis and logical thinking skills;